charshey/CALLS/README.md

 ## Module 2

 ## Module 3
 Module 3 scrapes text from the Simple English wikipedia.
-Instead we use Wikimedia's API called [[Media Wiki API|https://www.mediawiki.org/wiki/API:Main_page]].
+Instead we use Wikimedia's API called [Media Wiki API](https://www.mediawiki.org/wiki/API:Main_page).
 To access this API we use a python wrapper accessing Media Wiki Api.